krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - You __can't nest groups__
 - __Groups cannot be specified in the policy document__.
 Only users and roles
 - add policy (with many permissions)
+- AWS Doesn't Allow Roles on Groups: Groups are simply permission containers, while roles require an assume-role action (sts:AssumeRole), which must be granted to identities (users or services) — not groups.

 __IAM Roles:__
 - Roles are created and then __assumed by trusted entities__.